Certificate Programs in Media and Journalism

 Honors version available.
 An honors course fulfills the same requirements as the nonhonors version of that course.
 Enrollment and GPA restrictions may apply.

-One course (three credit hours) counting towards the certificate may double count in other majors or minors.
+One course (three credit hours) counting toward the certificate may double count in other majors or minors.